frasermarlow/singer-getting-started/README.md

 `$ cd ~`

-When you run target-csv, as we're doing, Singer write all the output files in whatever local directory you're in.
+When you run target-csv, as we're doing, Singer will write all the output files to whatever local directory you're in.
 (Other targets might write data to a database or a remote destination.)
 Let's create a directory to hold the exported Autopilot data and change to that directory:

 `$ mkdir autopilot-export`
 `$ cd autopilot-export`